msgoat/cnj-logging/cnj-logging-backend-javaee/README.md

 # cnj-logging-backend-javaee

-Cloud native JavaEE backend using JPA-based persistence to persist its domain model in a PostgreSQL database.
+Cloud native JavaEE backend with support of cluster logging using an EFK stack:

+* everything is logged to stdout (no file appenders)
+* uses JSON logging format

 ## Build this application

-See [cnj-logging](../README.md) for build instructions.

 ```
 mvn clean verify -P pre-commit-stage